Eosinophil: Development

 TH2 and ILC2 cells both express the transcription factor GATA-3, which promotes the production of TH2 cytokines, including the interleukins (ILs).
 IL-5 controls the development of eosinophils in the bone marrow, as they differentiate from myeloid precursor cells.
 Their lineage fate is determined by transcription factors, including GATA and C/EBP.
-Eosinophils produce and store many secondary granule proteins prior to their exit from the bone marrow.
+Eosinophils produce and store many secondary granule proteins before they go out of the bone marrow.
 After maturation, eosinophils circulate in blood and migrate to inflammatory sites in tissues, or to sites of helminth infection in response to chemokines like CCL11 (eotaxin-1), CCL24 (eotaxin-2), CCL5 (RANTES), 5-hydroxyicosatetraenoic acid and 5-oxo-eicosatetraenoic acid, and certain leukotrienes like leukotriene B4 (LTB4) and MCP1/4.
-Interleukin-13, another TH2 cytokine, primes eosinophilic exit from the bone marrow by lining vessel walls with adhesion molecules such as VCAM-1 and ICAM-1.
+Interleukin-13, another TH2 cytokine, primes eosinophilic leave the bone marrow by lining vessel walls with adhesion molecules such as VCAM-1 and ICAM-1.

 When eosinophils are activated, they undergo cytolysis, where the breaking of the cell releases eosinophilic granules found in extracellular DNA traps.
 High concentrations of these DNA traps are known to cause cellular damage, as the granules they contain are responsible for the ligand-induced secretion of eosinophilic toxins which cause structural damage.
 There is evidence to suggest that eosinophil granule protein expression is regulated by the non-coding RNA EGOT.